libxml-raku/LibXML-raku/doc/InputCallback.md

 You may get unexpected results if you are trying to load external documents during libxml2 parsing if the location of the resource is not a HTTP, FTP or relative location but a absolute path for example.
 To get around this limitation, you may add your own input handler to open, read and close particular types of locations or URI classes.
 Using this input callback handlers, you can handle your own custom URI schemes for example.

 The input callbacks are used whenever LibXML has to get something other than externally parsed entities from somewhere.
-They are implemented using a callback stack on the Perl layer in analogy to libxml2's native callback stack.
+They are implemented using a callback stack on the Raku layer in analogy to libxml2's native callback stack.

 The LibXML::InputCallback class transparently registers the input callbacks for the libxml2's parser processes.